earth-mover/icechunk-nasa/design-docs/mursst-virtual-icechunk-store.md

 We created a virtual Icechunk dataset for the MUR SST dataset, enabling efficient cloud-based access while handling inconsistencies in variables, encoding, and chunking.

-The workflow now allows fast dataset recreation estimated at ~107 minutes at a cost of ~$1.80.
+The workflow now allows fast dataset recreation, detailed in the [Time and cost of writing the virtual dataset](#time-and-cost-of-writing-the-virtual-dataset) section.
 Performance testing shows time series extraction of 77M points in 36 seconds using Zarr-Python on a VEDA JupyterHub instance.

 Future work includes handling post-2023-09-04 chunk shape changes, incremental updates, and batch rechunking to native Zarr.